TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-Apache JAMES (`Java Apache Mail Enterprise Server`) is an open-source mail server built using `Java`.
+Apache JAMES (`Java Apache Mail Enterprise Server`) is an open-source `Java-based` mail server .
 It provides all the necessary services to allow email communication, including (though IMAP is not enabled on this instance):

 - `SMTP` (Simple Mail Transfer Protocol).